HoTCo:RE

 - Out of the box HTTPS

-You’ve got your DNS entries set up for the domain names to point to your server.
-Now what?
+DNS entries already set up & point to your server.

-You can even ask ChatGPT or Claude to guide you through the process.
+You can ask ChatGPT or Claude to guide you through the process.

 Or you can just use HoTCo:RE